CerberusPM/Cerberus/README.md

 1. Do /cerberus wand or /crb wand to get the selection wand
 2. Left click a block (break) to select the first position.
 Alternatively you can do /crb pos1 to set first position to where you're standing at, or even specify the exact coordinates if you wish!
+3. Use /crb expand <up/down/both> [number_of_blocks(up to the world height limit if not specified)] to expand the selection vertically
-3. Do /crb claim <name> to create a landclaim
+4. Do /crb claim <name> to create a landclaim

 ### Video Tutorial:
 `Coming in Release 1.0.0`